Overview of how the criminal courts work

 Category 2 offences could include common assault or a first or second drink driving conviction.

 Category 3 offences: Two or more years’ jail

 These are offences with a maximum penalty of a jail term of two years or more (but excluding Category 4 offences).
 Usually these are heard by the District Court.
 You have the option of either being tried by a judge alone or having a jury trial.

-Note: Usually if you're charged with a Category 3 offence you have to choose whether or not to have a jury trial at the time that you plead not guilty, which will usually be within three weeks after being charged.
-It's therefore very important that you get good legal advice very early on.
+Usually if you’re charged with a Category 3 offence you have to choose whether or not to have a jury trial at the time that you plead not guilty, which will usually be within three weeks after being charged.
+So it’s very important that you get good legal advice very early on.

 Category 4 offences: Very serious crimes

 These are the most serious offences, including murder, manslaughter, torture and terrorism offences.
 They’re dealt with in the High Court.
 Usually there’ll be a jury trial, but a judge-alone trial can be ordered in some cases.